Rent-to-own vs. buying: what is the difference?

 Alternatives to rent-to-own homes

+If you decide rent-to-own isn’t for you and you can’t get a traditional mortgage, there are still other options.
+You can wait and spend a year or two working on your credit.
 Paying down debt, making sure all payments are made on time and building up your savings can put you in a much better position to buy a house and help you qualify for a better interest rate.

-You can also look at options such as an FHA or USDA loan.
-These often have lower credit score requirements and may require less money down than a traditional conventional mortgage.
-You may also be able to look into getting a cosigner for your mortgage if you have a friend or family member who’s willing to take on the risk.
+You can also look at other loan options such as an FHA or USDA loan.
+These often have lower credit score requirements and may require less money down than a conventional mortgage

 Note: Articles have only been reviewed by the indicated attorney, not written by them.
 The information provided on this website does not, and is not intended to, act as legal, financial or credit advice; instead, it is for general informational purposes only.
 Use of, and access to, this website or any of the links or resources contained within the site do not create an attorney-client or fiduciary relationship between the reader, user, or browser and website owner, authors, reviewers, contributors, contributing firms, or their respective agents or employers.